 Navigational aids are not permitted in the Dakar rally.
 Instead, you are given a map and a compass, and you must find the best route through the terrain.
 Tim Coronel tells us that he has really good spatial awareness. »You have to have it in order to navigate around terrain in which there is a surprise every 100 metres.
 Not everyone completes the rally.
 You must really have an understanding of the terrain,« he explains.

 Dakar takes place in the first weeks of January, but preparations go on all year.
 Tim Coronel says: »Rally driving is a life style – it is my life style.
 If you are to complete Dakar you must have the best team behind you.
-The conditions are extreme and the temperatures can vary between - 7 to + 45 degrees in an hour.
+The conditions are extreme and the temperatures can vary between - 7 to + 45 degrees.
 In a rally where everything depends on things working, you have to be able to trust your team and the products you have chosen to use.
 Professionals work with professionals,« explains Tim Coronel.
 MASCOT has delivered workwear and safety footwear to Tim Coronel’s team of mechanics for many years. »Workwear from MASCOT is high quality and extremely hard-wearing.
 The mechanics work under demanding conditions and so their workwear also has to work under all sorts of weather conditions,« says Tim Coronel.

 Dakar builds on cohesion - one of the principles of the “The Dakar Spirit”.
 It all originates from a common passion.
 All of the participants speak the same language.
 They all share a passion, a common emotion that brings them together during the Dakar.